Don't Let's Start: Music video

 A music video was produced for the song, and it found some success at that time on MTV.
 It was included on MTV's 1999 list of the "100 Greatest Music Videos Ever Made" at #89.
 The video was directed by Adam Bernstein and was filmed inside the New York State Pavilion in Flushing Meadows Park, the site of the 1964 New York World's Fair.
 The band is featured wearing tall hats which, according to John Flansburgh on Tumblr, consist of "a large piece of semi-rigid cardstock (cut in a little arc) covered with a light bolt of red velvet fabric from a fabric store."
 The video also features large cardboard cutouts of the face of William Allen White.
-His face also appears on the "Don't Let's Start" CD single, and has frequently been used in other contexts associated with They Might Be Giants.
+His face also appears on the "Don't Let's Start" CD single, and it has frequently been used in other contexts associated with They Might Be Giants.